re-quies/fastcollageforwin/README.md

-Fast Collage For Win allows you to quickly assemble collages from photos, edit each image freely, and work either with a blank canvas or with automatically generated layouts.
+Fast Collage For Win is a small Python application for quickly creating collages.

 *Read this in other languages: [Russian](README.ru.md)